alexdantas/acoc/README.md

 be redirected to stdout, so that it, too, can be manipulated.

 `acoc` then applies matching rules to patterns in the output and applies colour sets to those matches.
-If the `$ACOC` environment variable is set to `none`, no colouring will be performed.

 ## Usage